yyhh-org/site/content/an-mac-look-for-my-kde-desktop.md

 Slug: an-mac-look-for-my-kde-desktop
 Alias: /blog/2007/12/mac-look-my-kde-desktop
 Lang: en
+Summary: Giving a Debian KDE desktop the look of Mac OS X Tiger with the Baghira widget theme, coordinated colors, and Compiz window decorations.
 ---

 Although I have never laid my hands on an Apple computer, I have seen people going crazy about them.
 I remember seeing some kids shouting hysterically in front of Apple store on the release day of Tiger a few years ago.
 The user interface of Apple's OS is said to be one of the selling points.
 So when I was feeling tired of Mepis Linux's default look last night, I decided to try an OS X look for a change.
 It turned out to be relatively easy to do.